Kodagu district

+Etymology

+Derived from √koḍa "western", -gï "place".

 Geography

 Kodagu is located on the eastern slopes of the Western Ghats.
 It has a geographical area of 4102 sqkm.
 The district is bordered by Dakshina Kannada district to the northwest, Hassan district to the north, Mysore district to the east, Kasaragod district of Kerala in west and Kannur district of Kerala to the southwest, and Wayanad district of Kerala to the south.
 It is a hilly district, the lowest elevation being 50 m above sea-level near makutta.
 The highest peak, Tadiandamol, rises to 1750 m, with Pushpagiri, the second highest, at 1715 m.
 The main river in Kodagu is the Kaveri (Cauvery), which originates at Talakaveri, located on the eastern side of the Western Ghats, and with its tributaries, drains the greater part of Kodagu.